Just when I thought I had cannabis dosing down to a science, I find myself in a quandary.

-It is established and accepted that the dosing for Epidiolex (pharmaceutical CBD isolate prescribed for seizure disorders) often ranges up to 400 mg or more daily.(1) However, a study from 2015 clearly shows a contrast between the level of efficacy using a whole plant product versus a CBD isolate.(2) Simply put, whole plant cannabis very clearly proves to be more effective at much lower doses.
+It is established and accepted that the dosing for Epidiolex (pharmaceutical CBD isolate prescribed for seizure disorders) often ranges up to 400 mg or more daily.(1) However, a study from 2015 clearly shows a contrast between the level of efficacy using a whole plant product versus a CBD isolate.(2) From this study alone, we can begin to see that whole-plant cannabis very clearly proves to be more effective at much lower doses.

-So then, what is “reasonable”?
-In my opinion, the lowest possible dose of an effective medicine with acceptable adverse reactions would qualify as a reasonable dose.
-Single molecule cannabis (distillates and isolates) requires hundreds of mgs of cannabinoids to be effective, and even then, it is simply less effective by comparison to whole plant.
+Single-molecule cannabis (distillates and isolates) requires hundreds of mgs of cannabinoids to be effective, and even then, it is simply less effective by comparison to whole plant.
 Additionally, it has more side effects and has increased drug interactions with any drug metabolized by the liver.
-It is the increase in drug interactions that concerns me the most.

 When researching products, if you come across a CBD tincture with 1,500 mg, it’s not necessarily a “good deal.”
 It is likely high in mg due in part to marketing strategies.
 It’s easy to see why this is the trend.
 For one, growing plants is a LOT of work and requires a good deal of real estate.
 Furthermore, ordering wholesale bottles online is convenient, and it can easily be “white labeled” and distributed cheaply.
 Bottom line… higher yield, lower production costs.